pjperez/httping/README.md

 This tool should be able to run on Windows, Linux and Mac OS/X, but it has only been tested in Windows 10.

+### Requirements
+Golang >1.3 ::  Otherwise it will fail with *unknown http.Client field 'Timeout' in struct literal*

 ### Installing
 go get github.com/pjperez/httping